cleveland-metroparks/nr_activity_report/README.md

   * Choose PostGIS for file format
   * Once in a while, choose Include Photos to get a backup of them
     * This will fill up your downloads folder fast
-  * Do not choose Include GPS Data, History, or Changesets
+  * Do not choose Include GPS Data or Changesets
+  * Do include Full History
   * Hit Finish
   * Once finished zipping, click download button
 * Move download somewhere or leave in Downloads